Success Stories

 Return to Top

-The following letter was written by Carla using her Cyberlink Brainfingers system.
+The following letter was written by Carla using her Brainfingers system.
 Carla lives in Italy.
 We recently visited with Carla and our distributor in Northern Italy Cooperative Sociale SIM-PATIA.
 Carla wrote the email in Italian and Nicola Libonie was good enough to include a translation.

 CARI ANDREW E PATRICIA